 - BONUS: Toggle on automatic payment reminders that will send clients notifications of upcoming due dates, or remind them of overdue payments

 That’s it!
 You can sign up with HoneyBook and send your first invoice in minutes.
-Your clients will love the professional look and appreciate the easy and broad payment options through HoneyBook’s payment processing system.
+Your clients will love the professional look and appreciate the easy and broad payment options through HoneyBook’s online payment software.

 Level Up Your Business and Get Paid Faster with HoneyBook